We’ve all heard the term “a room with a view,” but how about accommodations with a vibrant local aesthetic and a view for your next stay in Phoenix?

 1100 N. Central Ave., Phoenix

 Even if you have yet to visit downtown Phoenix, there’s a good chance the Hyatt will seem familiar.
 That's because this building has looked over our city for 44 years.
-And, following its massive 2019 overhaul, the top hat it wears — which is actually Compass Arizona Grille, a sky-high revolving restaurant (currently closed) — is illuminated brighter than ever before.
+And, following its massive 2019 overhaul, the top hat it wears — which is actually The Compass, a sky-high revolving restaurant (currently closed) — is illuminated brighter than ever before.

 The most noteworthy product of the recent renovation is Barrel & Bushel, an indoor/outdoor neighborhood restaurant that serves up classic American fare with an emphasis on local beer.
 In addition to the 11 Arizona brews on tap, you’ll find an exceptional bourbon and whiskey selection and an array of innovative cocktails at this rustic-meets-modern space with a gastropub feel.
 Here’s more on Phoenix's brewery scene.